legoat23/BSE_Template_Portfolio/index.md

 # Reflection

 Here, I will reflect on what I learnt about engineering and my thoughts on game development as a future career path.
 I learnt a lot about Engineering from my experiences with this project.
 From experiencing numerous bugs, I learnt that engineering is a process, and sometimes in engineering, things will go wrong.
 In these situations, it is your job to persevere and fix the bug.
-As far as my opinions on game development,
+As far as my opinions on game development, I overall enjoyed it.
+I learnt that it could be a possible career path for me, especially if I decide to pursue Software Engineering.

-While doing the project, I also learnt quite a bit about engineering.
-From experiencing numerous bugs, I learnt that engineering is a process, and sometimes in engineering, things will go wrong.
-In these situations, it is your job to persevere and fix the bug, and not complain about it.
-Moreover, after using Unity for this project, I learnt that Unity could be a possible future career for me.
 Initially, before starting my project, I was a little bit worried about how I was going to develop a game.
 I saw a lot of options in the Unity UI, and was a bit intimidated at first.
-However, after tweaking with a few options and finishing the project, I really enjoyed the process of game development.
-Although I am not completely sure, this could be a possible field I pursue in Engineering, especially if I decide to do software development.
+However, after tweaking with a few options and finishing the project, I started to really enjoy using Unity.